Jeep Grand Cherokee (WK2): 2011

-On April 20, 2011, Jeep announced that the SRT8 version would be debuted at the 2011 New York Auto Show.
-It can accelerate from 0–60 mph in 4.7 seconds and can do the quarter-mile in 13.4 seconds.
+On April 20, 2011, Jeep announced that the SRT8 version would debut at the 2011 New York Auto Show.
+It can accelerate from 0–60 mph (97 km/h) in 4.7 seconds and can do the quarter-mile in 13.4 seconds.
 Auto reviews measured this at 4.5 seconds, making the 2014 SRT the fastest Jeep ever produced at the time.
-The 2013-14 SRT Jeep Grand Cherokee includes a 6.4L Hemi motor producing 470 hp and 465 lbft, which was the most powerful engine ever included in a Jeep at the time of production.
+The 2013-14 SRT Jeep Grand Cherokee includes a 6.4 L Hemi engine producing 470 hp and 465 lbft, which was the most powerful engine included in a Jeep at the time of production.

 The Grand Cherokee SRT8 debuted alongside two other vehicles manufactured by Chrysler Corporation: the Chrysler 300 SRT8 and Dodge Charger SRT8, both of which also took a one-year hiatus while the new models debuted.

 The new Grand Cherokee SRT8, which started production on July 16, 2011, is equipped with a 470 hp 6.4 L Hemi V8 engine.
 Jeep claims the new SRT8 gets 13 percent better fuel economy than its predecessor, with an EPA rating of 12 MPG city and 18 MPG highway, though it was still Jeep's least efficient vehicle in their lineup at the time.
 To improve gas mileage, Jeep has employed a new active exhaust system that lets Chrysler's cylinder-deactivation Fuel Saver Technology operate over a wider rpm band.
 Chrysler claims that with the larger gas tank, the SUV can now travel up to 500 mi on a single tank, while other sources estimate the range to be 450 mi.